 Choosing the right business structure is just one of the many important corporate-level decisions to make when starting your company.
-Many business owners are choosing to transform their companies into S Corporations.
+Many business owners are choosing to transform their companies into S Corporations in South Dakota.
 The reason for this is simple.
 Opting to become an S Corporation can help you limit your tax liabilities and enhance your asset protection.

 Maybe you’re wondering what an S corporation is.
 Simply put, an S Corporation is a federal tax election that allows companies to “pass-through” their revenue and losses to shareholders without paying tax at the corporate level.
 By doing this, they avoid “double taxation.”
 Despite the name, S Corporations are not a formal business entity type like a standard corporation or a limited liability company (LLC).

 Because S Corps may be a great choice for your business, this article talks about how to transform your business into a South Dakota S Corporation.
 We’ll also discuss what factors you’ll want to consider when deciding whether a South Dakota S Corp is the path forward for you, and how to have your business elect for S Corp treatment.

 Whatever your business needs, we can assist you and jumpstart the process.
 If you want, we can help you start up your own corporation or LLC in South Dakota.
 And after formation, we can support your business with our additional products and services.

 Before you form an S Corporation in South Dakota, you need to already have a standard corporation or an LLC as a basis.
 You can read our in-depth guides on how to form a standard corporation or LLC in South Dakota separately, but here are the main filing requirements that you need to meet for both business types:

 You can’t get very far in your business journey without a name.
 So take a few minutes to brainstorm the names that you like.
 Then, check to see if your business name is available by doing a South Dakota business entity search.

 Enter your desired business name to get started